SubNoted/LowPoly/README.md

 # LowPoly
- 3d visual engine (framework) on C++ for esp32 microcontrollers.
+3d graphics engine (framework) on C++ for esp32 microcontrollers.
 It uses advanced scene manager to execute scene logic and render models with TFT_eSPI library.

  **NO OPENGL USED, nothing of it!
 Rendering happens through primitives!**